conradakunga/Blog/_posts/2024-12-11-loading-using-application-settings.md

 ![InitialRun](../images/2024/12/InitialRun.png)

-However if we make a request we see our logging code now fires:
+However, if we make a request, we see our logging code now fires:

 ![WithLogging](../images/2024/12/WithLogging.png)

 Most of the time, this will be good enough for your needs.

-However there are times when you require the settings values very early in the application pipeline.
+However, you sometimes require the settings values very early in the application pipeline.

 In this case you will need to do things a bit differently by requesting the application to bind a section of the settings to a custom instance of the `APISettings` class.